-- Local or National Company.
-Local companies often have lower overhead allowing for cheaper rates.
+- Local vs. National Company.
+Local often have lower overheads, resulting in lower rates.

-- Full-service or just pick-up/drop-off.
+- Full-service vs. Pickup/Drop-Off.
 Packing yourself lowers prices but can make you responsible for broken, missing and damaged items.

-Never accept a blank contract and get a firm written price if possible.
 An estimate always starts with a home inspection.
-Make sure you follow our moving preparation guide before you start this process.
-Once at your home, show them everything.
-Every detail matters.
-Only use movers who do an in-home inspection before estimating the cost.
+Make sure you follow our moving preparation guide before you begin this process.
+Once at your home, show them everything—every detail matters.
+Only use service providers who offer an in-home inspection before estimating the cost.

 - Can you send me three recent references that I can contact?
 Call a few clients to verify references.